-The Christian Alliance for Orphans unites more than 100 respected Christian organizations and a national network of churches.
-Working together, our joint initiatives inspire, equip and connect Christians to “defend the fatherless” (Isaiah 1:17).
+The Christian Alliance for Orphans unites more than 150 respected Christian organizations and a national network of churches.
+Working together, our joint initiatives inspire and equip Christians to “defend the fatherless” (Isaiah 1:17).

 As the Alliance helps Christians understand God’s call to care for the orphan and equips them for effective response, the impact reaches far beyond a single program or met need.
 Rather, an ever-expanding army of passionate advocates invest time, talent and treasure in a personal and sustained commitment to caring for orphans in the name of Christ.

 Alliance membership includes three primary categories: organization, church and individual.
 Regional or National Alliances of churches may join as affiliates of the Alliance.
 Together, all Alliance members advance a vision larger than any one of us.
 Without the Alliance, most members would work in isolation or even competition.
 Instead, the unifying leadership of the Alliance creates shared impact no one organization, church or individual could achieve alone.

 MEMBER ORGANIZATIONS are required to embody the highest commitment to financial integrity, good governance and the Gospel of Jesus Christ.
 Members represent the full continuum of response to orphans worldwide—including many of the most admired names in adoption, domestic foster care, global orphan care and advocacy.

 MEMBER CHURCHES must hold convictions consistent with the Alliance statement of faith, and share a desire to see God’s people equipped to defend the fatherless.
 Many of the nation’s strongest church orphan ministries are Alliance members, both receiving and giving mutual support as part of the Alliance community.

 INDIVIDUAL MEMBERS stand committed to the Alliance statement of faith and its mission.
 Through their own spheres of influence, as well as through their annual dues, they aid the ongoing work of the Alliance community.